-Reception 2018 - 2019
+Reception 2019 - 2020

 Miss Pankhurst/Miss Pearson

 In Reception we spend the first few weeks of the autumn term getting to know each other and becoming familiar with the school expectations and routines.
-We find out each other’s interests and develop friendships with one another, whilst becoming aware of the seasonal changes around us.
+We find out each other’s names and interests and develop friendships with one another, whilst becoming aware of the seasonal changes around us.

-Our days are very busy, packed with play-based learning opportunities and we love it when our hard work is rewarded, especially if we are brave and have a go at something new.
+Our days are very busy, packed with play based learning opportunities and we love it when our hard work is rewarded, especially if we are brave and have a go at something new.

 We have an enticing learning environment where we can follow our own lines of enquiry, whilst also working on specific Areas of Learning such as maths and literacy activities.

 Once we have settled and know each other a little, our interests will guide the learning opportunities provided, adapting the environment as appropriate.
 During the autumn term there are several festivals and celebrations to enjoy, including Hallowe’en, Bonfire night and of course Christmas.

 We will be introducing Percy Panda to the children very soon.
 He is a new little character who we hope will become very much part of our reception class.
 The children will be able to take turns in bringing him home to meet families and friends and to share experiences with him.